sanjananana/sanjananana.github.io/README.md

 ***

-Product manager with experience in startups, mainly focusing on AI/ML (I worked with machine learning for the Mars Rover once, and I've had perpetual anxiety about model health ever since)
+Product manager with experience in startups, mainly focusing on AI/ML (I worked with machine learning for the Mars Rover once, and I've had perpetual anxiety about bad data ever since)

-Experience working in FinTech and always wondering how our existing financial systems haven't collapsed yet.
+Experience working in FinTech and payments, and always wondering how our existing financial systems haven't collapsed yet.

 ```
 Experience leading R&D for SaaS and API products.
 Crazy how much you can charge for an API call.